 Which “Qualifying Events” Lead To COBRA Continuation Coverage?

 A qualifying event is a situation that forces you to lose qualified group medical coverage.
+The type of event helps determine the beneficiaries of benefits and the duration of their coverage.
 Several of the most common events include:

 Death of the employee resulting in a spouse or dependents becoming eligible for coverage.